CristopherNim/WGU-D206/D213/D213_Task_1.md

 3a.
 Testing for stationary or non stationarity
  ###### Augmented Dickey-Fuller Test
  ![[Pasted image 20210629223655.png]]
- - The null hypothesis is that the data is non-stationarity and alternative hypothesis is that the data is stationarity.
+ - The null hypothesis is that the data is non-stationarity, and alternative hypothesis is that the data is stationarity.
  - The p-value is greater than the significant level of 0.05 we accept the null hypothesis.
 So, according the ADF test the data is non-stationarity.

 4. Explain the steps used to prepare the data for analysis, including the training and test set split.